zephyrproject-rtos/zephyr/doc/subsystems/networking/native_posix_setup.rst

 This page describes how to set up a virtual network between a (Linux) host and a Zephyr application running in a native_posix board.

-In this example, the :ref:`echo-server-sample` sample application from the Zephyr source distribution is run in native_posix board.
+In this example, the :ref:`sockets-echo-server-sample` sample application from the Zephyr source distribution is run in native_posix board.
 The Zephyr native_posix board instance is connected to a Linux host using a tuntap device which is modeled in Linux as an Ethernet network interface.